maria-hampel/hpc-workspace-v2/user-guide.md

 choose the filesystem using ```ws_allocate -F <location> <ID> <DURATION>```.

-**Important:** Creating a workspace a second time with any of above lines is a no-operation, it always returns the same path, so it is safe and encourage to use such a line in batch jobs, which are part of a series of jobs working on the same data, no matter if the job was running before or not.
+**Important:** Creating a workspace a second time with any of above lines is a no-operation, it always returns the same path, so it is safe and encouraged to use such a line in batch jobs, which are part of a series of jobs working on the same data, no matter if the job was running before or not.